 Trauma Victim Treatment Program

 TCSI's Trauma Treatment program provides evidence-based treatment for youth with a history of trauma, especially victims of domestic child sex trafficking.
-In addition, the Center provides training and technical assistance to the Harris County Juvenile Probation Department (HCJPD) in the area of traumatic stress disorders among juvenile justice involved youth with a special focus on girls and boys who are victims of domestic human sex trafficking.
+In addition, the Center provides training and technical assistance to the Harris County Juvenile Probation Department (HCJPD) in the area of traumatic stress disorders among juvenile justice involved youth with a special focus on girls and boys who are victims of domestic child sex trafficking.

 About Childhood Trauma

-Childhood traumas vary from physical and sexual abuse to community and domestic violence, life-threatening illness, natural disasters and the sudden loss of parents, siblings and other loved ones.
+Childhood traumas vary from physical and sexual abuse to community and domestic violence, child sex trafficking, life-threatening illness, natural disasters and the sudden loss of parents, siblings and other loved ones.
 Though children are resilient, they can also be profoundly affected by these experiences.
 Studies have shown that untreated childhood trauma leads to a higher risk of developing psychiatric disorders such as depression and a greater likelihood of substance abuse.
 Physical symptoms include abnormal physical responses to stress and even the risk of chronic physical conditions such as heart and lung disease.
 Despite the prevalence and far-reaching implications of child traumatic stress, it remains one of our most under recognized public health problems.
 (National Child Traumatic Stress Network – www.nctsn.org).

 The good news is that childhood traumatic stress is one of the most treatable mental health problems of childhood.
 Children who receive timely and appropriate screening and treatment may not only recover, but gain the tools and capacity to cope more successfully with future stress and to avoid some of the potentially serious consequences of such trauma.